Recent Water Damage Posts

 Mold spores are microscopic, lying dormant in most homes, and will eventually produce mold colonies when provided with moisture.
 Food sources – cellulose materials and other organics are readily available.
 When the moisture comes in contact with dormant spores, the active mold growth process will begin.
 If you note any fuzzy discolorations in isolated corners or voids, and are not sure if mold is growing, you should have these spaces professionally inspected.
-SERVPRO of Lawrence/Ottawa and East Topeka will visit your property to offer complimentary advice.
+SERVPRO of Lawrence/Ottawa will visit your property to offer complimentary advice.

 These can happen to your walls as water wicks and lifts the paint or loosens the paste securing the wallpaper.
 The water or moisture source should be discovered and repaired immediately.

 Saturated ceiling materials or drywall can appear to be displaced because of the added weight of water.
 Once this happens, the structures can start to buckle and deform.
 When walls and ceilings become soaked with water, they pose a safety hazard from falling.
 Don’t ignore any tell-tale signs of water absorption into porous drywall.